 Example.
-Using the facts in the example under Allocation of losses from other categories on page 14, in the next year (2003), you have \$5,000 of general limitation income, \$3,000 of passive income, and \$500 of high withholding tax interest.
-Because \$1,600 of the general limitation loss was used to reduce your passive income in 2002, \$1,600 of your 2003 general limitation income must be recharacterized as passive income.
+Using the facts in the example under Allocation of foreign losses on this page, in the next year (2007), you have \$5,000 of general limitation income, \$3,000 of passive income, and \$500 of high withholding tax interest.
+Because \$1,600 of the general limitation loss was used to reduce your passive income in 2006, \$1,600 of your 2007 general limitation income must be recharacterized as passive income.
 Similarly, \$400 of the general limitation income must be recharacterized as high withholding tax interest.
-On your 2003 Form 1116 for passive income, you would include \$1,600 on line 15.
-On your 2003 Form 1116 for high withholding tax interest, you would include \$400 on line 15.
+On your 2007 Form 1116 for passive income, you would include \$1,600 on line 15.
+On your 2007 Form 1116 for high withholding tax interest, you would include \$400 on line 15.
+On your 2007 Form 1116 for general limitation income, you would include (\$2,000) on line 15.

-Note: Recharacterizing income from a separate category does not result in recharacterizing any tax.
+Recharacterizing income from a separate category does not result in recharacterizing any tax.

-4. Allocation of U.S. losses.
-If you have a net loss from U.S. sources in 2002, proportionately allocate that loss among the separate categories of your foreign income.
+- 4. Allocation of U.S. losses.
+If you have a net loss from U.S. sources in 2006, proportionately allocate that loss among the separate categories of your foreign income.
 Reduce the income on line 14 (adjusted by any of the other adjustments previously mentioned in these line 15 instructions) by including (in parentheses) on line 15 the allocable portion of any U.S. loss.
 A U.S. loss includes a rental loss on property located in the United States.
-A U.S. loss does not include any U.S. net capital loss to the extent the U.S. net capital loss has already reduced foreign capital gains under Adjustments to foreign capital gains and losses on page 7.
-A U.S. net capital loss reduced foreign capital gains to the extent of any amount entered on line 4 of Worksheet A on page 8 or on line 4 of the Line 2 Worksheet on page 10.
+If you have any qualified dividends or capital gains (including capital gain distributions) or losses for the taxable year and you are required to make any adjustments to those amounts, as explained earlier under Foreign Qualified Dividends and Capital Gains (Losses) starting on page 5 or the instructions for line 17, the amount of your U.S. loss is the excess of: - 1.
+The total of the amounts entered on line 14 for each Form 1116 you are filing over filing, over 2.
+The amount entered on line 17 of the Form 1116.